schibsted/overloadimpact/README.md

 #### project_dir
 The project_dir holds your scenarios, custom lua libs, and suite configuration yml files.
 The yml files define scenarios, test_configs, programs, sequences and targets.

 To be able to write and run load impact tests you must first set up a project with the ```oimp setup_project``` command as explained below.
+Keep this dir in a git repo to share scenarios other test files in the team.

 #### project_run_data_dir

 This dir holds the record of executed test_config and the reports generated after the test_config runs.
 The project_run_data_dir is set up with ```oimp setup_project``` as explained below.

+In the project_run_data_dir we will find a ```reports``` and a ```runs``` directory.
+Only the ```runs``` directory needs to be added to git, because the reports take up a lot of space and can be recreated based on the data un ```runs```.
+We suggest maintaining project_run_data_dir in git to keep a record of executed runs.
+It is possible to keep the reports dir in Dropbox or somewhere similar to avoid having the whole team creating reports whenever they are needed.

 ## Usage